Yikai-Liao/symusic/docs/introduction.md

 nanobind, and is over 100 times faster than mido.
 We parse MIDI files to `note level` (similar to [miditoolkit](https://github.com/YatingMusic/miditoolkit)) instead of `event level` ([mido](https://github.com/mido/mido)), which is more suitable for large-scale symbolic music preprocessing.
-ABC support is already integrated, while formats such as MusicXML remain future work.
+ABC support is already integrated, and MusicXML now shares the same `Score`-level import/export path for semantic symbolic-music interchange.

 We separated the `event-level` MIDI parsing code into a lightweight and efficient header-only C++ library [minimidi](https://github.com/lzqlzzq/minimidi/tree/main) for those who only need to parse MIDI files to `event level` in C++.